 - The goal of this website uthsc.edu/oed/sexual-assault.php is a resource page and outline steps as it relates to what one should do if they are victim- what it is, including the legal perspective; what to do if it happens; where to go for support; and campus and local resources.
-Equity and Diversity (OED) develop and announce focused efforts and programs throughout the year.
-This will include joint efforts by OED, Office of the Vice Chancellor for Academic, Faculty, and Student Affairs, Student Academic Support Services and Inclusion (SASSI), University Health, Campus Police and Human Resources. - Training is available on Blackboard for all faculty, staff, students and residents. - Bystander Intervention is conducted in person.
+Office of Inclusion, Equity, and Diversity (OIED) develop and announce focused efforts and programs throughout the year.
+This will include joint efforts by OIED, Office of the Vice Chancellor for Academic, Faculty, and Student Affairs, Student Academic Support Services and Inclusion (SASSI), University Health, Campus Police and Human Resources. - Training is available on Blackboard for all faculty, staff, students and residents. - Bystander Intervention is conducted in person.
 For more information about Bystander Intervention Training is offered through "Request A Workshop." - Questions about the University's current Primary Prevention Programs should be directed to the Title IX Coordinator or the Deputy Title IX Coordinator for Students.

-2019 Programming
+2020 Programming